PaulMayer123/Seminar/_posts/2022-11-19-Boltzmann-Generatos.md

 In this blog I present the new approach to generate "one-shot" samples from the paper
 <a href="https://www.science.org/doi/10.1126/science.aaw1147" target="_blank">Boltzmann generators: Sampling
 equilibrium states of many-body systems with deep learning</a>.
+With this approach, we can sample from a distribution, whose weights we know, but from which we cannot sample directly.
+First, I will give an introduction to many-body systems.
-I will focus mainly on the machine learning tools they used to achieve this.
+But I will focus mainly on the machine learning tools they used to achieve this.
 - - - -
 <br>